ailanisl/ailanisl.github.io/_quotes/what-blurt-is-this.md

 ---
 layout: quote
+quote: |
-quote: <p>What blurt is this about virtue and about vice? <br>Evil propels me and reform of evil propels me, I stand indifferent, <br>My gait is no fault-finder's or rejecter's gait,<br>I moisten the roots of all that has grown.<br><br>Did you fear some scrofula out of the unflagging pregnancy?<br>Did you guess the celestial laws are yet to be work'd over and rectified?<br><br>I find one side a balance and the antipodal side a balance,<br>Soft doctrine as steady help as stable doctrine,<br><br>Thoughts and deeds of the present our rouse and early start.</p>
+    What blurt is this about virtue and about vice?
+    Evil propels me and reform of evil propels me, I stand indifferent, My gait is no fault-finder's or rejecter's gait,
+    I moisten the roots of all that has grown.

+    Did you fear some scrofula out of the unflagging pregnancy?
+    Did you guess the celestial laws are yet to be work'd over and rectified?

+    I find one side a balance and the antipodal side a balance, Soft doctrine as steady help as stable doctrine,

+    Thoughts and deeds of the present our rouse and early start.

 author: "Walt Whitman"
 author_slug: walt-whitman